 In February 2020, Anthony O'Killough sued the Company and Mr. Diamantis, as guarantor, in New York State Supreme Court for the County of New York, for approximately \$2.0 million relating to the promissory note issued by the Company in September 2019.
 In May 2020, the Company, Mr. Diamantis, as guarantor, and Mr. O'Killough entered into a Stipulation providing for a payment of a total of \$2.2 million (which included accrued "penalty" interest as of that date) in installments through November 1, 2020.
 The Company made payments totaling \$450,000 in 2020.
 On January 18, 2022, Mr. Diamantis paid \$750,000 and the remaining balance was due 120 days thereafter.
 Mr. O'Killough agreed to forebear from any further enforcement action until then.
 On various dates during the remainder of 2022, Mr. Diamantis made additional payments to Mr. O'Killough totaling \$300,000 and the Company gave Mr. Diamantis \$350,000 for further payment to Mr. O'Killough.
+The Company is obligated to repay Mr. Diamantis for the payments, plus interest, that he made to Mr. O'Killough.
 As a result of these payments, the past due balance owed to Mr. O'Killough was \$1.1 million on December 31, 2022.
-The Company is obligated to repay Mr. Diamantis for any payments, plus interest, that he made to Mr. O'Killough.
-During the three months ended March 31, 2023, the parties entered into a final settlement wherein the Company and Mr. Diamantis settled the obligation in full for \$580,000.
-As a result, during the three months ended March 31, 2023, the Company recorded a gain on legal settlement of \$0.6 million.
+During the six months ended June 30, 2023, the parties entered into a final settlement wherein the Company and Mr. Diamantis settled the obligation in full for \$\$80,000.
 The promissory note, forbearance agreement and final settlement are also discussed in Note 6.

-In June 2019, CHSPSC, the former owners of Jamestown Regional Medical Center, obtained a judgment against the Company in the amount of \$592,650.
-The Company has recorded this judgment as a liability as of December 31, 2022.
-However, management believes that a number of insurance payments were made to CHSPSC for services provided after the change of ownership and believes that these payments will offset portions of the judgment.
+In July 2019, CHSPSC, the former owners of Jamestown Regional Medical Center, obtained judgments against the Company totaling of \$1.3 million.
+The Company has recorded these judgments as liabilities as of June 30, 2023.
+However, management believes that a number of insurance payments were made to CHSPSC for services provided after the change of ownership and believes that these payments will offset portions of the judgments.